Jed the Fish: Personal life and death

 In 1994, Jed the Fish purchased a 1894 Queen Anne Victorian estate home in Pasadena, California.
 The estate was featured in Lucille Ball's 1968 film Yours, Mine and Ours.

-Jed the Fish was a graduate of USC's Annenberg School of Journalism with a bachelor of arts degree in broadcast journalism in 1978.
+Jed the Fish graduated from USC's Annenberg School of Journalism with a bachelor of arts degree in broadcast journalism in 1978.
 He was also a drummer, sitting in on drums for John Dolmayan during the KROQ Weenie Roast performance of System of a Down in 2002.

 In 1989, he was off the air for two months while he sought treatment for drug addiction.

 Jed the Fish was diagnosed with small-cell lung cancer in March 2025, though he had never smoked.
 He died from the disease at his home in Pasadena, on April 14, 2025, at the age of 69.

 Awards

 In 1997 and 1999, Jed was awarded the Billboard Modern Rock Personality of the Year award.

 In 1998, Jed received an award for the Radio & Records Local Modern Rock Personality of the Year.

 Jed the Fish was awarded Billboards Major Market Alternative Radio Personality of the year in 1998 and 2000 (in 1999 his co-workers Kevin and Bean received the same award).
 He won Album Network's Alternative All Stars award for Virtuallyalternative Radio Personality in 1999 and 2000.

-In 2004, he tied for 8th place along with former 102.7 KIIS-FM DJ Rick Dees as one of LA Radio's top ten most influential radio people described as “amazingly inventive” and "the best pure disc jockey in Los Angeles".